 Safety of all is paramount for the organisers and the Ben Race should not be treated as a ‘fun-run’ and therefore entrants have to be experienced hill runners.
 The BNRA liaises closely with Lochaber Mountain Rescue Team and we are grateful for their and our own volunteer marshals’ vital assistance on race day.

-The record times for both men and women have stood since 1984 when Kenny Stuart and Pauline Stuart (nee Haworth) respectively recorded 1h 25m 34s and 1h 43m 25s.
+The record time for men has stood since 1984 when Kenny Stuart recorded 1h 25m 34s and ladies time was beaten in 2018 when Victoria Wilkinson recorded 1h 43m 01s.
 In 1989 Kenny ran the Houston Marathon in a then world class time of 2h 11m 36s thus creating a benchmark by which mountain running times and the Ben Race record, in particular, can be judged.
 It is fair to say that hill/fell running champions are worthy of the respect afforded to top Olympic athletes.

 The Ben Race has been variously described with superlatives – oldest race, toughest race, most iconic race, the supreme test of fitness etc. – and whilst these claims are open to challenge, the Ben Nevis Race Association will always defend its status as a very special event.
 However this is not necessary as runners testify to this on our behalf as evidenced by their remarks on this page.